MattRabouam/Clojure_Robot/README.md

 - [DO] Incorporate file reading and unit tests.

+- [DO] Each interface window is put in functions.

-- Create the interface for reading the data_test.txt file.
+- [DO] Create the interface for reading the data_test.txt file.

 # Version 1.0 du 02/04/2024